telerik/kendo-draggable/README.md

 draggable.bindTo(document.getElementById("another-element"));
 ```

-Since the `draggable` object persists a reference to the currently bound element, it should be destroyed when/if the corresponding element is removed from the document.
+The `draggable` object persists a reference to the currently bound element.
+That is why it should be destroyed when or if the corresponding element is removed from the document.

 ```javascript
 draggable.destroy();